Recover lost sales and enhance conversions with our 6 proven tips for an effective cart abandonment recovery strategy. Perfect for Shopify stores.

 1. Let Your Customers "Shop 'til They Drop" (And Improve UX) With a Cart Flyout

 A cart flyout is an online shopping cart that usually extends out (or “flies” out) from the right side of the screen.
-It’s like a mini cart that appears when a shopper adds an item to the cart or clicks on the cart icon.
+It’s like a mini cart of thumbnail product images that appears when a shopper adds an item to the cart or clicks on the cart icon.
+This way they can quickly glance over and see an order summary as they shop.

 &Collar offers an easily accessible cart flyout that your customers can view and hide with a click and doesn't interrupt the shopping experience.